Skip to main content

 Veronica Hernandez

-Veronica Hernandez is a third-year Psychology student with a Specialization in Clinical Psychology at Muir College with plans to minor in music.
+Veronica Hernandez is a fourth-year Psychology student with a Specialization in Clinical Psychology at Muir College with plans to minor in music.
 Growing up, she developed an interest in topics related to psychology after seeing how mental health affected those around her.
 Ultimately, Veronica aims to take part in research to find treatments for mental illnesses and disorders, learn about more mindfulness principles as well as how to help others implement them in their lives, and overall help others with their mental health.
 Veronica plans to pursue a Ph.D. in Psychology.
 Being a first-generation Mexican-American college student and the oldest of three siblings, Veronica aspires to be someone her siblings can look up to while making a positive change in not just her community, but in the world.
 In addition, she greatly values both connections with others and access to educational opportunities, which PATHS provides her with as well as other resources that will greatly support her in pursuing her goals.
 She is more than excited for what the future holds and is eager to begin her journey to make a change for the better.

 • Leena Kang